julian-molina/Documentation/_includes/data_mine/data-mine-data-dependencies.md

 <!--------------------------------------------- ADDING starts -->

-To add the {{ title | downcase }} node, select *Add {{ title }}* on the parent node menu.
+To add a {{ title | downcase }} node, select *Add {{ title }}* on the parent node menu.
 This action adds the node but does not establish a reference with any data mine.

-The smart use of the node involves using the *Add All Data Mine Dependencies* option on the parent node menu.
-This action creates a data mine data dependencies node for each data mine in the workspace, with mapping all bots and dataset definitions with corresponding bot data dependencies and data dependency nodes.
+The smarter use of the node involves using the *Add All Data Mine Dependencies* option on the parent node menu.
+This action creates a data mine data dependencies node for each data mine in the workspace, establishing a reference with the corresponding data mines.
+This is the first step in the direction of quickly setting up multiple data dependencies when needed.

 {% include note.html content="See the data dependency node definition and the *Adding a Data Dependecy Node* section for all the details." %}